The main role of the governors is one of monitoring and evaluation to support the head and her staff.

 Holy Trinity & S. Silas governors are committed to their goal of achieving an outstanding education for all pupils within a highly stimulating and creative environment.

-Katie Roden – Vice chair of governors; Deanery Synod governor; chair of the Performance Committee
+Katie Roden – Chair of governors; Deanery Synod governor

 Joint link governor for Early Years.